 Then, in recent months due to COVID-19, you saw thousands of more people flocking to those trails and you experienced overcrowding, parking congestion, trashing, and increasing trail user conflict.
 And you wondered how many (more) trail users are there nowadays and how many of them really care about your favorite trails and are willing to contribute to its maintenance?

-Trail use and growing public pressure to provide more trails is one of the questions land managers, park authorities, and volunteer trail groups increasingly wrestle with.
+Trail use and growing public pressure to provide more trails are one of the questions land managers, park authorities, and volunteer trail groups increasingly wrestle with.
 How many users are there and how do they communicate with them, how do they plan for future trail expansion, and who will look after it as the traffic increases?

-Firstly, we’ve launched the per-mile donation tool (Trailcare) that uses the data from the trail user’s GPS-enabled mobile device to determine how many miles they have ridden, ran or hiked on a specific trail and notifying the user how much they could donate to the trail group.
+Firstly, we’ve launched the per-mile donation tool (Trailcare) that uses the data from the trail user’s GPS-enabled mobile device to determine how many miles they have ridden, ran, or hiked on a specific trail and notify the user how much they could donate to the trail group.
 The user’s GPS data channeled via Strava plays a pivotal role in the process.
 This was a first for public donations and is fast becoming the new way to get the public to contribute to the sustained maintenance of trails.

 Secondly, we’ve built a “Segments” tool.
 Using the same GPS data we generate a dynamic, real-time list of Strava segments reflecting where Trailcare users ride/hike/run and match that with the amount they donate to those segments.

 For the first time, trail organizations (and landowners and park managers) have real data on who, how, when, and for what purpose trail users are on their trails – all their trails, even the shortest, remotest, less-traveled ones.
 It is a live data feed 24/7/365.
 And because we know who the trail users are, groups have a way to communicate with them, if needed and users opt-in.